GoodeUser/Ergo.Result/README.md

 }
 ```
 ### Async support
 `Ergo` was designed to work well even in Async situations.
-For instance, continuing from our previous example, any method can return a `Task<Result<T>>` can be chained and used just like any other method.
+For instance, continuing from our previous example, any method that returns a `Task<Result<T>>` can be chained and used just like any other method.
 The only thing that changes is that you would then call `await` on the resulting object.

 ```cs
 using static Ergo.Result;